BANWELL BYPASS

 9. Detailed design of preferred bypass route - Autumn / Winter 2021.

-10. Pre planning application consultation on bypass design -10 March to 22 April 2022*
+10. Pre planning application consultation on bypass design -10 March to 22 April 2022*7.
+Six- week public consultation on options - July 5th until August 16th 2021

 11. Planning application submission - July 2022 Consulation ends 27th August APPROVED